rohan5564/sakila-inventario/README.md

 > go run main.go (+args)
 ```

-To test if the router is working correctly, you can and run:
+To test if routing works as it should do, you can run

 ```Go
 > go test -v (+args)